TyRoXx/silicium/README.md

 * move the zlib wrapper to a separate library
 * reduce sizeof(fast_variant&lt;T&gt;) to sizeof(T)
 * reduce sizeof(fast_variant&lt;char&gt;) to (sizeof(char) * 2)
-* move everything HTTP into a separate library
 * do not #include <boost/concept_check.hpp> just to get boost::ignore_unused_variable_warning
-* play with Visual C++ 2015 await: http://blogs.msdn.com/b/vcblog/archive/2014/11/12/resumable-functions-in-c.aspx
 * define operator<< for basic_ostream, not ostream
 * optimize safe integer arithmetic
   * GCC/Clang intrinsics?
   * avoid the div in operator*
+* emulate variadic templates so that variant works on old compilers for a limited number of arguments
+* drop-in replacement for boost::asio::spawn that works properly with old Boost versions
+  * spawn does not support immediate completion prior to Boost 1.58
+* a generic, ASIO-style "AsyncSource" concept which replaces Observable

 probably outside of scope
 -------------------------

-* Asio-style websockets
+* ASIO-style websockets
 * investigate async read and write for files
 * further investigation of container wrappers like Si::vector
+* play with Visual C++ 2015 await: http://blogs.msdn.com/b/vcblog/archive/2014/11/12/resumable-functions-in-c.aspx